Todd Dulaney: Early life

 Dulaney was born on December 20, 1983, in Maywood, Illinois, as Todd Anthony Dulaney, to Thomas and Tommye Dulaney.
 He was athletic as a youth playing sports in particular baseball, where he would play at a local community college, Wabash Valley College, getting drafted by the New York Mets in the 2002 MLB June Amateur Draft as a 32nd round selection.
 He never reached the major leagues, but played his short stint as a professional baseball player in the minor leagues.
 He decided after the 2005 season to retire from the sport because he felt God's call to play gospel music, which he did under the tutelage of artist, Smokie Norful, who asked him to tour with him.

 Music career

-His music recording career commenced in 2011, with the physical album, Pulling Me Through, and it was released on May 31, 2011, by Dulaney independently.
-This was his breakthrough release upon the Billboard Gospel Albums chart, placing at No. 43.
-His subsequent release, Pulling Me Through, was released by GoldStreet Gospel Records on January 22, 2013.
+Dulaney released his first album, Pulling Me Through, on May 31, 2011, independently.
+His album broke through quickly on the Billboard Gospel Albums chart, reaching #43.
+His next release, Pulling Me Through, was released by GoldStreet Gospel Records on January 22, 2013.
 This time it placed even higher at No. 23 on the aforementioned chart because it was released digitally along with extended content.
 He released A Worshipper's Heart on April 15, 2016, with Entertainment One Music.
 The album peaked at No. 1 on the Gospel Albums chart, while it got No. 150 on The Billboard 200 and No. 13 on the Independent Albums chart.

 On June 11, 2021, Dulaney released the live album Anthems & Glory with Entertainment One Music.
 Dulaney earned his fifth Gospel Airplay No. 1 With 'Revelation 4' on the list dated September 25, 2021.